frankfredj/SeedBox_DataScienceTest/ANALYSIS.md

 Working in the exact same manner as earlier, we just swap the REBILL variable for the total REVENUE one.

-Also, instead of calculating the proportion of differences greater than or equal to 1, we'll simply calculate the proportion of difference greater than 0.
+Also, instead of calculating the proportion of differences greater than or equal to 1, we'll simply calculate the proportion of differences greater than 0.

 Using n = 100 000 again, we have gathered the following statistics: